selwynpolit/d9book/book/ai.md

 #### Add search index
-Following a similar practice for normal setup of an index for the search API, Add an index at `https://ddev103.ddev.site/admin/config/search/search-api/add-index`.
+Following a similar practice for normal setup of an index for the search API, add an index at `https://ddev103.ddev.site/admin/config/search/search-api/add-index`.
 I called mine `content` and specified all content types.
 Watch out on that screen for the confusing content type selection options.
-Also be sure to set the cron batch size to 5.
+Also, be sure to set the cron batch size to 5.
 It defaults to 50 which is too high for Milvus.
-It take a long time to index content.
+It takes a long time to index content.

 The options look like: